feleHaile/synoptic/README.md

 * hydrophone
   * Data from the RCO that is not part of the CI/UFrame program; includes charismatic megafauna signals

-## Introduction to detailed summary

-This section is the preface to the subsequent cell-level bullet-format description of the six notebooks noted above.
-There are two important caveats that the interested scientist should -- we feel -- review prior to cloning and running the notebooks in the **synoptic** and **cmr** repositories.
+### Detailed summary

+Two important points to cover with respect to this content:

-* A credentials directory is created **independent of** the repository clone directory (or 'folder').
+* A credentials directory is created **independent of** the repository clone directory (i.e. 'folder').
-If the repository clone directory is /some/path/ending/in/**synoptic** then the credentials directory is not *within* that directory.
-Rather it branches from the parent directory: As in /some/path/ending/in/**credentials**.
+If the repo clone is `/some/path/ending/in/synoptic` then the credentials directory is not *within* that directory/folder; at the risk of costing you tens of thousands of dollars.
-It is beyond scope to explain in detail why this is important but briefly: If you preserve credentials in a location inside a GitHub respository you will expose those credentials to unauthorized use when you push that repository to GitHub.
-This can mean lost time, cost to your program, and unnecessary damage to third party data providers and their server systems.
-Therefore please understand and follow this security precaution:
-Make sure your credentials are stored outside of any GitHub respository directories.
+The credentials directory could safely be `/some/path/ending/in/credentials`.
+Why?
+What is the risk here?
+Briefly: If you preserve credentials in a `git` repo and synch this with **GitHub** your credentials are discoverable; even if you subsequently delete them (owing to version control rollbacks).
+If for example your cloud access keys find their way onto GitHub you can find yourself subsidizing a phenomenal resource burn on the public cloud initiated by bots that constantly scan GitHub for such keys.
+Therefore please take the time to learn about best security practices, starting by ensuring your credentials are stored ***outside*** of any GitHub respository directories.

-* A data directory is created outside of the repository directory.
-This helps organize data in a central location and prevents overloading the repository (which has a volume limit) with data files.
-The notebooks described in detail below include sections for pulling data from other resources to create local in the notebook data directory (folder).
+* Here: A data directory is created outside of the repository directory.
+This helps organize source data in a single location without overloading the repository memory volume limits.
+The notebooks described below include code to pull source data from other resources (web servers) to create local copies.
+Ultimately this copying won't be necessary but it is for the moment.

-On the Port Cormorack Jupyter Hub we reflect these two caveats in the following directory structure:
+On the Port Cormorack Jupyter Hub the directory structure follows:

 ```
 /home/jovyan                                     home directory